 Although we see in the news that ebooks are replacing textbooks, and that even JanSport is reconfiguring backpacks with this in mind, our kid’s backpacks look heavier than ever.
 Returning is physical therapist Dr. Deborah Stack with backpack pointers. -Drs.
 Lai and Kardos

 With the return to school, we wanted to remind you of some healthy backpack tips.
 I recall the first day of school one year when the “first day of school” photo showed my not-quite-100-pound child bending in half under the weight of a backpack, trombone, lunchbox and art portfolio.
 I quietly decreed that it would not happen again.
+I remember I used to have a briefcase for a school bag and I’ve always wondered which is better – briefcase vs. backpack.
+Whichever bag your child chooses, make sure they don’t have to carry too much weight.
 To make sure it does not happen at your house either, consider a few suggestions to keep your children healthy:

 - Look for wide, padded straps.
 Narrow straps can dig in and limit circulation.

 - Buckle the chest or waist strap to distribute weight more evenly.

 - Look for a padded back to protect your child from pointy pencils etc.

 - Look for a lightweight pack that does not add much overall weight.